 The GAIA Initiative for Earth–Human Balance is a non-profit environmental charity that focuses on the present and future impacts of human population on global warming/ climate change.

-The startling rise in planetary human population over the last 100 years is reflected in our collective carbon footprint.
-From 2 billion humans in 1920 to nearly 8 billion humans in 2020 – plus each year 82 million additional humans.
+The startling rise in planetary human population over the last 100 years is reflected in our collective carbon footprint: from 2 billion humans in 1920 to nearly 8 billion humans in 2020 – plus each year 82 million additional humans.
 We have created an unsustainable imbalance – our cumulative human needs now exceed the carrying capacity of our planet.

+These project grants are intended – even though at a modest scale – to focus on population issues that contribute toward the long-term goal of creating better earth-human balance.
 The GAIA Initiative is one small part of the worldwide effort to bring human population into better balance with our planet’s capacity to support humans and all the other diverse forms of life.